Chat

 gusss33

-gusss33answered grow question 7 months ago
+gusss33answered grow question a year ago

 You can spray it with hydrogen peroxide mixed with water.
 It will kill the mold without damaging the plant.
 Repeat if necessary.
 Don't go overboard, cause it will kill beneficial bacteria as well.